 The ceremonies took place on the southernmost island, which Perry however was not the first of his countrymen to claim.
 John W. Simonton, a merchant from New Jersey with business interests in Cuba and the Gulf, had bought the island the year before from Juan Pablo Salas and his wife for “a valuable consideration,” enumerated elsewhere as the neat sum of two thousand dollars.1

 As Perry took possession, he and the U.S. government were clearly yielding to the desires of Simonton and his associates.
-Petitioning Congress for the island to be made a port of entry for foreign goods, Simonton had extolled its many virtues: its sheltered, deepwater harbor, abundant supply of wood, fresh-water springs, copious salt deposits, and above all its strategic value both commercial and military for the United States.
+Petitioning Congress for the island to be made a port of entry for foreign goods, Simonton had extolled its many virtues: its sheltered, deepwater harbor, abundant supply of wood, fresh-water springs and copious salt deposits, but above all its strategic value both commercial and military for the United States.
 All of these advantages Perry included in his report to Navy Secretary Smith Thompson.2 Perry further obliged the proprietors (and himself, he said) by giving the island Thompson’s name, but its Spanish name persisted in a distorted form: on English-speaking tongues, Cayo Hueso became Key West.3

 In anticipation of the U.S. takeover, Key West had seen a spurt of building and land clearing.
-Later Simonton would assert that he established himself there “when no living person was on said island,”4 but numerous “improvements” already underway were making the place into a “considerable settlement.”
+Later Simonton would assert that he established himself there “when no living person was on said island,”4 but numerous “improvements” already underway were making the place into “a considerable Settlement.”
 Simonton had also begun to sell shares of Key West, with the result that on 25 March Perry could name three other proprietors in attendance “on the Occasion of planting the Standard.”
 They were John Warner, the American agent in Havana, and two merchants from northern states having commercial interests in the South: John W. C. Fleeming of New Bedford, Massachusetts, and John Whitehead of Perth Amboy, New Jersey.5

 The half-brother of William Adee Whitehead, John had first seen the Keys by accident after being shipwrecked in the Bahamas.
 In his dealings on Key West he acted alternately on his own behalf and that of his father, who never set foot there but found himself the owner of one-fourth of the island in 1826.6 His purchase was one of a welter of divisions and transfers taking place under a cloud of disputed title which cast a shadow on the sale by Salas.7 With Simonton’s claims finally confirmed, in part by Act of Congress, John Whitehead had one more obstacle to overcome: a father’s refusal to let his youngest son join his oldest on Key West.